White House chief of staff Ron Klain expected to step down in the weeks after State of the Union - KTVZ

 Dunn has said publicly she has no desire to serve in the role and has repeated that sentiment privately, officials said, though a person familiar said that Dunn has expressed interest in being the first female chief of staff.

-Klain’s decision to step down is not related to the investigation underway about classified documents found at Biden’s private office and Delaware residence, an official familiar with his plans told CNN, with the decision being made before the special counsel was announced.
+On his departure, Klain will be among the longest-serving first-term chiefs of staff for a Democratic president in recent memory, a fact that hasn’t been lost on people inside the White House.

+It is difficult to overstate his intense involvement in every facet of major decisions made during Biden’s first two years as president.
+During the first half of the administration, deliberations big and small — and everything ranging from political to policy issues — would not only have Klain’s fingerprints but, most often, some level of his direct involvement.
+When lawmakers, political allies and policy advocates alike have been asked over the past two years who their direct contact was at the West Wing on any given issue, they have often been prone to respond with simply one word: “Ron.”

-The veteran political operative’s tenure was marked by a series of key legislative accomplishments for the White House, as well as his predilection for tweeting his opinions on a variety of topics at all hours of the day.
-Klain emerged as a central figure within the West Wing and a trusted adviser to Biden on decisions big and small.
+The veteran political operative’s tenure has been marked by a series of key legislative accomplishments for the White House, as well as his predilection for tweeting his opinions on a variety of topics at all hours of the day.

 Klain’s expected decision marks one of the first high-profile departures from an administration characterized by low turnover over its first two years.

-Note: CORRECTION: An earlier version of this story misstated the date Joe Biden announced that Ron Klain would serve as his chief of staff.
-It was November 11, 2020.